tajmone/purebasic-archives/CONTRIBUTING.md

 … these hidden tags (invisible in HTML previews) are needed for the autogeneration of the TOC (which is handled by a Node.js tool called **gfmtoc**).

-Also, these scripts will reformat and cleanup markdown sources (via **Pandoc**), enforcing a standard over markdown syntax variants — apart from providing consistency, this prevents markdown diffing nightmares when resolving merge conflicts.
+Also, these scripts will reformat and cleanup markdown sources (via **Pandoc**), enforcing the GitHub flavored Markdown (GFM) standard over markdown syntax variants — apart from providing consistency, this prevents markdown diffing nightmares when resolving merge conflicts.

 So make sure that: